 S Corporation- Definition

-S Corporation is a closely held corporation by the Internal Revenue Code of the United States federal income tax, wherein the corporation is not taxed but the income or losses are distributed to the shareholders.
+S Corporation is a closely held corporation by the Internal Revenue Code of the United States federal income tax, wherein the corporation is not taxed, but the income or losses are distributed to the shareholders.
 The individuals then report this income or losses in their personal returns and pay taxes individually.
 They are taxed at their personal income tax rates.

-Features of S Corporation
+Features / Characteristics of S Corporation

 - The corporation need not pay federal taxes at the corporate level.
 The income or losses are disbursed to the shareholders who will pay their personal income tax returns.
 Hence, the business losses can be set off against the income of any other shareholder.
-This might be really helpful for taxation purpose.
+This might be really helpful for taxation purposes.

 - Avoidance of double taxation.